jboss-developer/jboss-eap-quickstarts/kitchensink/README.md

 What is it?
 -----------

-This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.
+The `kitchensink` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.

-This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
-It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.
+It demonstrates how to create a compliant Java EE 6 application using *JSP 2.0* *EL 2.0* *JSTL 1.2* *CDI 1.0*, *EJB 3.1*, *JPA 2.0* and Bean Validation 1.0.
+It also includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

 System requirements